 Address: 76 Pearl Street, Buffalo, NY 14202

 Buffalo is definitely famous for its wings, as we’ve discussed, and the Niagara region produces some excellent wines.
-But don’t forget to try the beer of Buffalo, and the other amazing foods that can be found here – particularly at Pearl Street Grill & Brewery.
+But don’t forget to try the Buffalo beer and the other amazing foods found here – particularly at Pearl Street Grill & Brewery.

 They produce a number of house brews that experiment with flavors and techniques from all around New York and the northeast.
 On tap, you can find year-round specialties and seasonal favorites, such as Blue-eyed Blueberry Blonde, Splashing Pumpkins Ale, and Loganberry Hard Seltzer, among many others.

-You can also order takeout, including canned beers, to enjoy from the comfort of your own home or hotel.
+You can also order takeout, including canned beers, from the comfort of your home or hotel.